 Ease of Use

-The MSRP for these boots is $150, which is about average for the boots we have tested in this review.
-Since we find them to be the best of the bunch, it is easy to justify the expense, and we think that they will present a great value.
+The price is about average for the boots we have tested in this review.
+Since they are one of the best of the bunch, it's easy to justify the expense, and we think they represent a great value.
 If you're looking for the best bang for your buck, consider our Best Buy Award winner, the Kamik NationPlus, which rings in at $85.